-US NOW at Halcyon Gallery, open to the public daily, and viewable online.
+US NOW at Halcyon Gallery, and viewable online.

 The question of identity, on both an individual and community level, feels more pertinent in the current global climate than ever before.
 'Us Now’ looks at how artists appropriate national and political figures, imagery, and iconography in order to address this subject in their work.